History of Galway

-Galway, one of the largest cities in Ireland, situated on the west coast of Ireland, has a complex history going back around 800 years.
+Galway, a small city in Ireland, situated on the west coast of Ireland, has a complex history going back around 800 years.
 The city was the only medieval city in the province of Connacht.

 (Alternative) derivations of the name

 The city takes its name from that of the river, the Gaillimh.
 The word Gaillimh means "stony" as in "stony river".
 Today, the river is commonly called the River Corrib, after Lough Corrib, just to the north.
-In Irish, Galway is also called Cathair na Gaillimhe ("city of Galway") which is a modern creation to prevent confusion with Contae na Gaillimhe / County Galway which is often incorrectly called Gaillimh in Irish.
+In Irish, Galway is also called Cathair na Gaillimhe ("city of Galway") to distinguish it from Contae na Gaillimhe/County Galway.

 There are multiple alternative derivations of the name, some conjectural and some mythical: